annu2803/github-pages-with-jekyll/README.md

 # Your GitHub Learning Lab Repository for GitHub Pages

-Welcome to **your** repository for your GitHub Learning Lab course.
+Welcome to **Anukul sahu** repository for your GitHub Learning Lab course.
 This repository will be used during the different activities that I will be guiding you through.

 Oh!
-I haven't introduced myself...

-I'm the GitHub Learning Lab bot and I'm here to help guide you in your journey to learn and master the various topics covered in this course.
-I will be using Issue and Pull Request comments to communicate with you.
-In fact, I already added an issue for you to check out.
+I haven't introduced myself... i'm a student and for exporing github page and the workflow of github repository i made this static webpage witch shows the alert message for travelling agency. the motive of this page is to realise viewer that you don't need any ocation/hollidays thats why the leading heading of this webpage is travell unexpected. feel  free to contribute in this repo,your smoll contribution made a big difference.....

 ![issue tab](https://lab.github.com/public/images/issue_tab.png)

 I'll meet you over there, can't wait to get started!

-This repository is licensed under [MIT](../LICENSE) (c) 2019 GitHub, Inc.
+This repository is licensed under [MIT](../LICENSE) (c) 2019 GitHub, Inc